 1 2 3 4 5 6 7 8 <topology> ... <data-server-cluster> <data-server host="machine1.example.com" port="5400" rts-count="1"/> <data-server host="machine2.example.com" port="5400" rts-count="1"/> <data-server host="machine3.example.com" port="5400" rts-count="1"/> </data-server-cluster> </topology>

-To account for changes in the format of the search server indices since the last release, delete the contents of the
+To account for changes in the format of the search server indices since the last upgrade, delete the contents of the

 <APPIAN_HOME>/search-server/data/ directory from every server.
 Do not delete the directory itself.

-After following these steps, the search indices will be recreated during application server startup.
+After following these steps, the search indices will be recreated during the application server startup.

-Note: Current User Activity and Historical Performance Trends for interface executions will not be preserved across upgrades.
-These data metrics are gathered and retained on a sliding time frame and will be started fresh after an upgrade.
+Note: Upon the recreation of indices, Current User Activity and Historical Performance Trends for interface executions will not be preserved across upgrades.
+These data metrics are gathered and retained on a sliding time frame and will be started fresh after the indices are recreated.